Constrained Submodular Optimization for Vaccine Design: A diminishing returns objective enables theoretical performance guarantees

 Where $S \subseteq \pepset$ is the set of peptides selected for vaccine inclusion.
 This objective is a monotonically increasing submodular function.

 \begin{theorem} For any $U:\posrel\rightarrow\posrel$ that is monotonically increasing and concave, $\objf{U}$ is a monotonically increasing submodular function. \end{theorem}

-Beyond submodularity, this objective has several additional desirable properties: first, it accounts for the fact that having peptide-MHC hits is useful, even if the redundancy does not obtain a given threshold.
+As a consequence, we can attain a $(1-e^{-1})$-factor approximation using the greedy approach if no additional constraints are given aside from the cardinality of the peptide set \cite{nemhauser1978analysis}.
+Beyond submodularity, this objective contributes the following desirable properties: first, it accounts for the fact that having peptide-MHC hits is useful, even if the redundancy does not obtain a given threshold.
 While having high redundancy is better than having low redundancy, having low redundancy is better than not displaying any peptides.
-Second, this formulation makes explicit the utility we expect from attaining a given number of peptide-MHC hits, which is provided as $U$.
+Second, the utility we expect from attaining a given number of peptide-MHC hits is made explicit through $U$.
 Third, it allows reasoning with uncertainty by allowing $\bindspmhc{p}{m}$ to be an uncertain event.
 Many prediction models output a soft classification instead of a hard one, which we can calibrate to attach uncertainties to the classifications.

-For an arbitrary distribution over the set of indicator variables $\mathbbm{1}_{\bindspmhc{p}{m}}$, we may need to approximate the expectation in $\objf{U}$ via sampling.
+For an arbitrary distribution over the set of indicator variables $\mathbbm{1}_{\bindspmhc{p}{m}}$ we may need to approximate the expectation in $\objf{U}$ via sampling.
 However, we can compute the objective $\objf{U}$ exactly and efficiently if we suppose that for a given MHC genotype $m$, the set of indicator variables $\mathbbm{1}_{\bindspmhc{p}{m}}$ are independent.
 This is almost certainly false given a sufficiently large pool of peptide sequences, since we should be able to significantly improve the performance of a predictor by training it on a sufficiently large number of peptide sequences.
 However, we can weaken this assumption to $k$-wise independence if we only consider vaccine designs that include at most $k$ peptides.
 For values of $k$ that are reasonable in the context of designing peptide vaccines, this assumption is more reasonable than the full independence assumption.

 Under the independence assumption we can calculate the objective by computing the distribution of the sum via iterated convolutions of Bernoulli distributions, and then taking the expectation using the distribution (see Appendix \ref{appdx-algorithm} for additional details).
 This runs in time $\mathcal{O}(|\mhcs||S|^2)$, where $|\mhcs|$ is the number of genotypes and $|S|$ is the number of peptides in the vaccine design.